charbonnierg/demo-dynamic-matrix/README.md

 ## Example

 A single action workflow is available: [./github/workflows/docker-images.yml](https://github.com/charbonnierg/demo-dynamic-matrix/blob/main/.github/workflows/docker-images.yml).
-Workflow outcome is avaibale in [Actions section](https://github.com/charbonnierg/demo-dynamic-matrix/actions/runs/6517850378).
+Manual dispatch outcome is avaibale in [Actions section](https://github.com/charbonnierg/demo-dynamic-matrix/actions/runs/6517850378).
+Aside from manual dispatch, workflow is scheduled to run twice a month in this example using the following cron expression: `"30 1 1,15 * *"`.s

 This workflow is composed of two sequential jobs: